Hentaiartz/SayukaAPI/Documentation.markdown

 In this documentation you can find basic examples of how to obtain API information

 # DBM (Discord Bot Maker)
+A basic example of how to use the api

 ```js
 {